adamluzsi/learn-to-code/topics/programming/foundation/CommandLineInterface.md

 ## Unix-like environments

-Users typically interact with a Unix shell using a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator);
+Users typically interact with a Unix shell using a t;
 however, direct operation via serial hardware connections or Secure Shell are common for server systems.

 The currently most popular shells are: